+Report Submitted February 1, 2021

-Report Submitted January 31, 2019 In accordance with West Virginia Code §22-15A-21
+In accordance with West Virginia Code §22-15A-21

 REQUIREMENT STATUS A review, and subsequent revision, of existing procurement procedures and bid specifications to remove language that discriminates against recycled products.
-The West Virginia Department of Administration, Purchasing Division is responsible for reviewing all state contracts under its jurisdiction for processing and approving to ensure that no language is included that discriminates against recycled products.
-2. The Purchasing Division has reviewed all state contracts under its jurisdiction for processing and approving to ensure that no language is included that discriminates against recycled products.
-No contracts have been identified with discriminating language against recycled products.
-3. The Purchasing Division Procedures Handbook includes the directive to remove discriminatory language regarding recycled products as well as information on the use of recycled products, the related price preference of ten percent and that priority shall be given to the highest post- consumer content in Section 3: Acquisition Planning under "Other Considerations" (subsection 3.10.3).
-4. A review, and subsequent revision, of existing procurement procedures and bid specifications to ensure that, to the maximum extent possible, all agencies and instrumentalities of the state purchase recycled products; Provided, that recycled paper products shall be given a price preference of ten percent.
-Provided, however, that priority shall be given to paper products with the highest post- consumer content.
-5. State agencies are notified of this Code citation for compliance at the delegated authority level through various mechanisms, including but not limited to agency presentations, procedures handbook, and other publications.
-6. All state agencies and instrumentalities are encouraged to purchase recycled products.
-7. Bid specifications are modified when necessary to incorporate the price preference and to stress the priority of the highest post-consumer content.
+1. The Purchasing Division continually reviews all state contracts under its jurisdiction for processing and approving to ensure that no language is included that discriminates against recycled products.
+To date, no contracts have been identified with discriminating language against recycled products.
+2. The Purchasing Division Procedures Handbook (Section 3: Acquisition Planning under subsection 3.10.3.2.
+Recycled Products) includes the directive to state agencies to remove discriminatory language regarding recycled products and give a price preference of ten percent to the highest post-consumer content. in.
+3. The Purchasing Division conducts an annual reviewof existing procurement procedures and bid specifications to ensure that, to the maximum extent possible, all agencies and instrumentalities of the state purchase recycled products; Provided, that recycled paper products shall be given a price preference of ten percent.
+Provided, however, that priority shall be given to paper products with the highest post-consumer content.
+4. State agencies are notified of this Code citation for compliance at the delegated authority level through various mechanisms, including but not limited to agency presentations, procedures handbook, and other publications.
+Specifically, a newsletter article was published in the November 2020 issue of The Buyers Network on this recycled products initiative.

+5. The Purchasing Division encourages all state agencies and instrumentalities to purchase recycled products when possible, and bid specifications are modified when necessary to incorporate the price preference and to stress the priority of the highest post-consumer content.

 A review, and subsequent revision, of existing procurement procedures and bid specifications to ensure that, to the maximum extent possible, all agencies and instrumentalities of the state purchase recycled products.
-Provided , That recycled paper products shall be given a price preference of ten percent; Provided , however , That priority shall be given to paper products with the highest postconsumer content.
-The Purchasing Division participates in a cooperative purchasing contract with the State of Oregon for Office Supplies.
-As part of this contract, a 'green products' grouping is included, which agencies may utilize.
-The Purchasing Division awarded a statewide contract for sanitary paper and bathroom supplies (SANPAP17), effective December 1, 2018.
+Provided, That recycled paper products shall be given a price preference of ten percent; Provided, however, That priority shall be given to paper products with the highest postconsumer content.

+- The Purchasing Division participates in a cooperative purchasing contract with the State of Oregon for Office Supplies.
+The contract, currently effective until December 19, 2022, contains a 'green products' grouping, which agencies may utilize. - 2) The Purchasing Division awarded a new statewide contract for sanitary paper and bathroom supplies (SANPAP21), effective December 1, 2020, and good through November 30, 2020.
 This contract is a statewide contract which is mandatory for use by all state agencies under the authority of the Purchasing Division.
-As part of this contract, specified requirements on the following items are included: Consumer Bath Tissue: Postconsumer waste of no less than 25%
+As part of this contract, specified requirements on the following items are included: - Consumer Bath Tissue: Postconsumer waste of no less than 25%Roll Towels: Post-consumer